weekendesk/OTA-API-Developer-Guide/source/index.html.md

 ## Receive Booking Notifications

 Booking notifications allows the Channel partner to be acknowledged about a new booking that entered into the Weekendesk system.<br>
-Once received the notification, and successfully confirmed, it is responsability of the Channel partner to notify the hotel in order to reserve the room for the stay.
+Once received the notification, and successfully confirmed, it is responsability of the Channel partner to notify the hotel in order to reserve the room(s) for the stay.

 ### HTTP Request